AkiyamaKunka/csapp-notes/README.md

 ## Machine Level Programming

+### Buffer Overflow Attack

+#### Attack Methods:

+1. Example in`gets()`, input more chars than it can hold, then overwrite the `return address`
+2. Using `nop sled` to make the `program counter` jump to many "nop" instruction, and finally excutate attacker's code `nop` is short for "no operation".

+#### Protective Methods:

+1. Randomlization to the programm starting address (and other part)
+2. Mark portions of code in memory from input only "readable" but not "excutable"
+3. Set a `canary` as checker beyond called function

 ### Memory Model on x86-64 Machine : Byte-Orientated

-1 address location store 1 byte of data
+* 1 address location store 1 byte of data

-8 bytes in the same line
+* 8 bytes in the same line

 ### Segmentation fault